DingLei14/VFM-Loc/README.md

     └── dinov3_vitb16_pretrain_lvd1689m-73cec8be.pth
 ```

 All dataset roots, checkpoint paths, image sizes, pooling modes, PCA dimension and retrieval settings are controlled by YAML files in `configs/`.
-For University-1652 on your cloud workstation, the default config is already set to `/root/autodl-tmp/University/`.

 ### Data Directory Guide

-If your dataset is not stored at `/root/autodl-tmp/University/`, replace it with your own dataset root in the config file.
+Set your own dataset root by editing the config file below.

 Default file: